 - Where there is reason to believe that publication of cave locations will lead to vandalism before adequate protection can be established, the Society will oppose such publication.

 - It is the duty of every Society member to:

 - Take personal responsibility for spreading a consciousness of the cave conservation problem to each potential user of caves.
 Without this, the beauty and value of our caves will not long remain with us.

-For more information on cave conservation, check out the NSS Cave Conservation and Management Section.
+For more information on cave conservation, check out the NSS Conservation Division.